 IS THERE A CONNECTION BETWEEN EVOLUTION AND MEANING?

-In previous blogs (“Death is Bad,” Feb.
-16, 2014; “Can Science Give Us Immortality?”Feb.
-18, 2014) we have given two reasons to believe that life is meaningful: 1) it is beneficial to be optimistic about the question; and 2) there is a possibility of technological immortality.
+In previous blog posts (“Death Is Bad,” and “Can Science Give Us Immortality”) we have given two reasons to believe that life is meaningful: 1)it is beneficial to be optimistic about the question; and 2) there is a possibility of technological immortality.

 We now ask if the idea of evolution supports the claim that life is meaningful, or is becoming meaningful, or is becoming increasingly meaningful.
 Does evolution add to the case for meaning?
 Is there anything about evolution in general—as opposed to technological evolution specifically—which sheds light on meaning?
 Is there anything about evolution as a whole—cosmic, biological, and cultural—which implies that life is meaningful, or that meaning emerges, or that, given enough time, complete meaning will be attained, actualized, or approached as a limit?
 Does an a posteriori analysis of past evolution allow us to draw positive conclusions about the meaning of life?
 Perhaps there is a progressive directionality to evolution, perhaps the meaningful eschatology of the universe will gradually unfold as we evolve, and perhaps we can articulate a cosmic vision to describe this unfolding—or perhaps not.